Official websites use .gov

 Cambridge American Cemetery is situated three miles west of the university city of Cambridge, England.

-A new, 4,000-square-foot center visitor center opened in May 2014.
+A new, 4,000-square-foot visitor center opened in May 2014.
 Through interpretive exhibits that incorporate personal stories, photographs, films, and interactive displays, visitors will gain a better understanding of this critical campaign that contributed to the Allied victory in Europe during World War II.
 Interactive displays in the visitor center include the Battle of the Atlantic and Americans in Great Britain.

 Directions